cbeat0n/AnalyzingCOVIDMentalHealthData/README.md

 # COVID-19 and Mental Health Data Project
+  - The Interactive Visualization Link goes to Leo Wheeler's Project 3 Repo on Github Pages, because I worked with him on this project during this time.
+It is the same code deployment ready, just on a Github Pages from him.

 ## Repo Directory
 #### [1.
 Data](data) - `.csv` files that were used to populate relational database and `.json` files that were used for plotting